tybottorff/bottorffdocs/notes/nci_todos.md

 17. look for more public data to test our results in, already emailed Dr. Yarchoan, focus on finding dataset with similar cohort (cancer/irAE types)
 18. look at ratio of IRs to activation markers
 19. regress out age for any comparisons with substantially different age distributions (like T1D vs. RA)
-20. try plotting % change from baseline for longitudinal visits rather than absolute % or transformed values?